-Good Mingnan Oolong tea from Pinghe, Fujian, China.
-Mid-grade quality.
-Very good as an introduction to the oolong world.
+Good Mingnan Oolong Tea from Pinghe, Fujian, China.
+Mid grade quality.
+Very good for entering the Oolong world.

 White Orchid - Bai Ya Qi Lan - Mingnan Oolong

 Terroir: Da Qin Shan